EoinKenny/Semifactual_Recourse_Generation/README.md

 ```
 And the results will reproduce.

+YOu need to make a figs and DiCE_Xps folder in each dataset directory before running the main.py file.

 You can view them in the Figs folder, but note they will be lineplots instead of the type in the paper.